george-hawkins/lighthouse-light-mk2/README.md

 TODO: this circuit is essentially the same as the MOSFET example in the [RGB LED strips guide](https://learn.adafruit.com/rgb-led-strips?view=all#usage).
 Like that example, I don't use pull-down resistors on the PWM pins.
 Why does the Prop-Maker FeatherWing include them?

+Note: that 3.7V LiPo batteries are actually 4.2V when fully charged (see the [voltages page](https://learn.adafruit.com/li-ion-and-lipoly-batteries/voltages) of the Adafruit guide to LiPo batteries for more on the discharge profile of such batteries).

 Using Darlington transistors
 ----------------------------